 1. Take A Picture In Front Of The Castle

-The castle at Disneyland in California is actually based on Cinderella’s Castle and wasn’t curated until 1971, 15 years after the park first opened.
+The castle at Disneyland in California is based on Cinderella’s Castle and wasn’t curated until 1971, 15 years after the park opened.

 The castle is the smallest of all castles featured at any of the Disney parks in the world and stands at just 58m tall.

-These photos are the perfect free souvenir which can be put into a basic frame, or a special Disney branded one (you can pick these up at the park for around $25 inc tax).
+These photos are the perfect free souvenir that can be put into a basic frame or a special Disney branded one (you can pick these up at the park for around $25 inc tax).

-PhotoPass+ costs $78 for one week’s worth of photos although there are upgrades available for different packages should they be required.
+PhotoPass+ costs $78 for one week’s worth of photos, although upgrades are available for different packages should they be required.
 You can also get PhotoPass+ included in the MaxPass+ purchase for $15.

-Either way, these moments are ones to be remembered and should be captured anyway you can.
+Either way, these moments are the ones to be remembered and should be captured in any way you can.

 2. Compete Against Each Other on Buzz Lightyears Astro Blasters

-In doing so you’ll help Buzz in saving the planet (and who doesn’t want to do that!).
-As you shoot Zurg and his pals you’ll get a number of points.
-These points are tallied up on the screen in front of you on your buggy.
+In doing so, you’ll help Buzz in saving the planet (and who doesn’t want to do that!).
+As you shoot Zurg and his pals, you’ll get several points.
+These points are totalled up on the screen in front of you on your buggy.
 Compete with your partner to see who can score the most.

 Achieve the ultimate 999,999 max outscore to be rewarded with a sticker by a cast member as you leave the ride.

-Competition on this ride has become somewhat of a tradition for myself and Helen when visiting any of the parks which have this ride.
-We love it because it’s part of the Disney experience and a totally free thing for couples and families alike to do when visiting Disneyland.
+Competition on this ride has become somewhat of a tradition between myself and Helen.
+We love it because it’s part of the Disney experience and is a free thing for couples and families to do when visiting Disneyland.

-However, be warned that plenty of other families and couples alike have a soft spot for this ride so you could easily find yourself waiting over an hour to board.
-Consider purchasing the Disney MaxPass in order to get a FastPass and minimise your wait time instead.
+However, be warned that plenty of other families and couples alike have a soft spot for this ride, so you could easily find yourself waiting over an hour to board.
+Consider purchasing the Disney MaxPass to get a FastPass and minimise your wait time instead.

 3. Take a Gentle Ride Through The Haunted Mansion

-The Haunted Mansion is another slow-paced ride in Disneyland suitable for all ages, although it has a rather different feel to it when compared to Buzz Lightyears Astro Blasters.
+The Haunted Mansion is another slow-paced ride in Disneyland suitable for all ages, although it has a somewhat different feel to it when compared to Buzz Lightyear Astro Blasters.

-Don’t let the darkness and ghosts put you off taking a seat on this ride with a loved one, the fear can see you snuggled up to each other tight and actually be a whole lot of fun!
+Don’t let the darkness and ghosts put you off from taking a seat on this ride with a loved one; the fear of the ride can see you snuggled up to each other tight and be a whole lot of fun!

 The ride is incredibly popular with long-time Disneyland fans, so expect to wait for anything up to an hour for a chance to ride.
 Especially around Halloween when the ride is made extra spooky for guests.

-Luckily, The Haunted Mansion ride only lasts nine minutes, so if you are scared of things that go bump in the night you won’t have to wait long to see daylight and the Disneyland Castle once again.
+Luckily, The Haunted Mansion ride only lasts nine minutes, so if you are scared of things that go bump in the night, you won’t have to wait long to see daylight and the Disneyland castle again.

 4. Get Matching Character Ears